mm80843/T3.5/docs/Benef/PBN__Benef_68.md

 # __Improved coordination__

-## Name of the Benefit

-Multi-scalar governance allows for improved coordination and cooperation in sustainable energy transitions.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in multi-scalar governance promotes improved coordination and cooperation in sustainable energy transitions, leading to more effective policies and actions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_68.md)